ighour/my-next-adventure/README.md

 - [ ] Add draft/published idea for templates?

 - [ ] Can replace-delete current image?
 Save ID and get full url instead of full url?

+- [ ] Free adventures (not coupled to templates), get challenges on fly ?